-(D) Claims shall be paid at ninety percent (90%) if the subscriber requires covered services that are not available through a network provider within one hundred (100) miles of his/her home.
+(D) Claims shall be paid at ninety percent (90%) if required covered services are not available through a network provider within one hundred (100) miles of the member's home.
 The participant must contact the claims administrator before the date of service in order to have a local provider approved.
 Such approval is for three (3) months.
 After three (3) months, the participant must contact the claims administrator to reassess network availability.